Top 10+ eCommerce trends in Custom Mobile App Development

 Most people have the option of voice shopping now, whether through a virtual assistant on their phone or a smart speaker in their home or office space.

-Whether they’re shopping for clothes, electronics, food, or beauty items, more and more people are buying online using the power of their voice.
+Whether they’re shopping for clothes, electronics, food, or beauty items, more and more people are buying online using the power of their voices.
 Voice shopping is convenient and means customers can buy products as and when they need them, for example, if they have just found out they have run out of something.

 4. Shopping on social media